gvsu-cis641/base/docs/software_requirements_specification.md

 ## 2.Requirements
 ### 2.1 Functional Requirements
-    1. **Manage User Login**:
+**1. Manage User Login**:
     1. When user clicks on application, welcome screen shall display logo.
     2. Welcome screen shall display sign up and sign in button for selection.
     3. Different page for sign up shall be created.
     4. Different page for sign in shall be created with forget password option.
-    2. **Profile Creation**:
+**2. Profile Creation**:
     1. After clicking on sign up option, users details shall be captured like - name, Vehicle details, home address.
     2. Option for verification of email shall be included after filling personal information.
-    3. **Operational Requirements**:
+**3. Operational Requirements**:
     1. After successful login or profile creation user shall have option to select if they want to ride or offer a ride.
     2. Option for post shall be available to both rider and passenger with boxes like start point, destination and time.
     3. After posting a post only that user shall have access to delete post.
     4. For replying to any existing post, comment box shall be included.

 ### 2.2 Non-Functional Requirements